Complaints Procedure Statement

 Please note that if the nature of any complaint relates to another pupil then the outcome of any investigation will remain confidential.
 We will not share any confidential information relating to pupils with people do not have parental responsibility for that pupil.

-The Schools regard the lawful and correct treatment of personal information as very important to the successful and efficient performance of its functions and to maintaining confidence between those with whom we deal and ourselves.
+The School regards the lawful and correct treatment of personal information as very important to the successful and efficient performance of its functions and to maintaining confidence between those with whom we deal and ourselves.
 We ensure that our schools treat personal information lawfully in compliance with GDPR.

 Our school aims to be fair, open and honest when dealing with any complaint.
 We give careful consideration to all complaints and deal with them as swiftly as possible.
 We aim to resolve any complaint through dialogue and mutual understanding and, in all cases, we put the interests of the child above all other issues.
 We provide sufficient opportunity for any complaint to be fully discussed, and then resolved.